 Fund Deregistration Project

 Over the course of 2007-2013, the South African pension fund industry embarked on a wide scale project to deregister dormant retirement funds.
 These were mostly funds without boards of trustees in place.
-Over 4,600 retirement funds were deregistered across the industry (the Deregistration Project).
+More than 6,000 retirement funds were deregistered across the industry (the Deregistration Project).

 Liberty's Fund Deregistration Background